 These creative video activities fully engage students in active learning.

 Infographics are visual representations of facts or information presented in a clear, concise manner with a combination of words and images.

 Require students to create an infographic based on a lesson.
 The infographic should cover the most important facts.

 Now you have a collection of creative ways to assess students of all ages.

-So pencil a few of these fun and unique assessments into your instruction this week.
+These creative assessment ideas do the job well of assessing student learning.
+So pencil a few of these fun activities into your instruction this week.